tinko26/ao/docs/code/index.md

 ## Platform-Specific Modules

 In contrast, the modules of the port package are platform-specific.
-For example, they include the compiler's `xc.h` header file and make heavy use of non-standard language features, primarily for the sake of execution speed.
+For example, they include the compiler's `xc.h` header file and make heavy use of non-standard language features, not least for the sake of execution speed.

 Also, they call functions declared in header files of a hosted runtime environment, such as `memset()`, because the XC32 compiler ships with an implementation of a subset of the standard library.